 Governors have a strategic role in guiding and supporting the schools’ work and encouraging further improvement.
 They are often referred to as 'critical friends', monitoring and evaluating performance, supporting and questioning the senior management team and ensuring that the annual School Development Plans meet the needs of pupils, and are delivered comprehensively.
 As critical friends of the schools, governors should be able to recognise and celebrate success as well as ask questions.

 The Governing Board also has a responsibility to account to everyone who has an interest in the performance and standards achieved by the schools: pupils, parents, the Local Authority, HM Inspectors and, as a Catholic school, the Diocese.

-For this year (2016-17) governors agreed to meet more frequently as a full governing board and assign responsibility for key areas to individual governors, to improve communication and speed up decision-making.
-The former Finance, Staffing and Premises and Curriculum and Community committees therefore no longer operate, though three supporting committees have been retained:
+Governors agreed to meet more frequently as a full governing board and assign responsibility for key areas to individual governors, as well as keeping a Finance and Staffing committee to speed up decision making.
+The other committees are: